devgateway/www.developmentgateway.org/_posts/2014-12-12-live-from-nepal-at-ampws2014.md

 created: 1418396444
 old_path: news/live-nepal-ampws2014
 title: 'Live from Nepal at #AMPWS2014'
-lede: 'This week, Development Gatewayand the Government of Nepal have been hosting the 7th Annual Aid Management Program Good Practices Workshop.
+excerpt: 'This week, Development Gatewayand the Government of Nepal have been hosting the 7th Annual Aid Management Program Good Practices Workshop.
 Below are the opening remarks from DG CEO Jean-Louis Sarbib; stay tuned for more blog posts about the workshop, and follow along on Twitter with #AMPWS2014.
 Excellency Mr. Suman Prasad